SymfonyCasts/testing/sfcasts/ep1/dino-health.md

 # Dino Health

+!!!!!!!
+Start with screen on the app !!!!!!!!!
 Bob has just told us he needs to display which dinos are accepting lunch in our app...
 Ha...
 I mean visitors.
-GenLab has strict protocols in place for dinos that are feeling under the weather.
-That means no park guests are allowed...
-But for healthy dinos, guests can see their enclosures...
-To help display this we need to store the health status for each of our dinos and have an easy way to figure out whether or not this means they're accepting visitors...
+GenLab has strict protocols in place for our dinos - park guests can visit with healthy dinos but if they're sick, no visitors allowed...
+To help display this, we need to store the health status for each of our dinos and have an easy way to figure out whether or not this means they're accepting visitors...

-*Eventually*, we'll call GitHub's API to get a list of sick dinos from GenLab.
+Looking at the issues on GitHub - GenLab is using labels for "Sick" and "Healthy" dino's.
+We can probably use those labels too on our dino objects.

 ## Are they accepting visitors?

 Lets start by adding a method - `isAcceptingVisitors()` to our `Dinosaur`.
 But, we'll do this the TDD way by writing the test first.
-In `DinosaurTest` add `public function`, Hmm... if only sick dinos cannot have guests then we should name this `testIsAcceptingVisitorsByDefault()`.
+In `DinosaurTest` add `public function testIsAcceptingVisitorsByDefault()`.
 Inside, `$dino = new Dinosaur()` and let's call him `Dennis`.

-By default, if we simply instantiate a `Dinosaur` and do nothing else, the `dino` *should* be accepting visitors, so let's `assertTrue()` that Dennis `isAcceptingVisitors()`
+If we simply instantiate a `Dinosaur` and do nothing else, the `dino` *should* be accepting visitors, so let's `assertTrue()` that Dennis `isAcceptingVisitors()`

-While we're here, lets also create a `testIsNotAcceptingVisitorsIfSick()`.
-Inside, this test, call `$this->markTestIncomplete()`.
+Below create a `public function testIsNotAcceptingVisitorsIfSick()`.
+Inside this one, we need also need a `new Dinosaur()` named `Bumpy`.
+I'm not entirely sure yet how this test will work.
+So let's call `$this->markTestImcomplete()`.
+You'll see why in just a sec.
+But I *think* we'll end up doing something like...
+`$dino->setHealth('Sick')` and then `assertFalse` that Bumpy `isAcceptingVisitors()`.

 Move to our terminal to run our test: